 The Omnist Church in the 21st Century and Beyond

-OCPS is likely the first omnist church of the 21st century and therefore truly is a revolutionary institution that remains true to the essence of what “church” should stand for and should be about.
+OCPS is likely the first omnist church of the 21st century and therefore truly is a revolutionary institution that remains true to the essence of “church”, what it should stand for and should be about.

 Omnism as an ideology in general is the recognition of there being truth and essence in omnis: In all, in everything, always.

-As a spiritual concept omnism can be defined as a way of living whereby a person finds truths in all religions to a limited extent, since an omnist is convinced that not one single religious belief system can provide or ever has provided all answers.
+As a spiritual concept omnism can be defined as a way of living whereby a person finds truths in all spiritual paths and religions to a limited extent, since an omnist is convinced that not one single belief system can provide or ever has provided all answers.

 Quoting Mackenzie Wright, we agree that: